 Board of Directors

-Prior to Brian’s employment as CEO of the Geelong Football Club, in 1999 he was CEO of the West Coast Eagles from 1990.
-During this time, the club won two premierships in 1992 and 1994 and generated over $24 million in profits.
+Before commencing his role as CEO of the Geelong Football Club in 1999, Brian was CEO of the West Coast Eagles from 1990.
+During this time the club won two premierships in 1992 and 1994 and generated over $24 million in profits.

+Brian was awarded Business Leader of the Year at the 2020 Geelong Business Excellence Awards.
 In February 2008 Brian was awarded the 'Australian Sports Executive of 2007' by the Confederation of Australian Sport.
-Brian has also been awarded AFL Life Membership (2007), Geelong Football Club life membership (2008),the Eunice Gill Award for Services to Coaching at a National level (1994) and the Australian Sports Medal an award from the Prime Minister (2000).
+Brian has also been awarded AFL Life Membership (2007), Geelong Football Club life membership (2008), the Eunice Gill Award for Services to Coaching at a National level (1994) and the Australian Sports Medal an award from the Prime Minister (2000).

-Brian is an ambassador for Wombat's Wish, an organisation established to support bereaved children who lose a parent, and is a director of the Barwon Health Future Fund Foundation.
-In each of the past10 years, Brian has also completed solo the Rottnest Channel 20km swim from Cottesloe to Rottnest Island.
+Brian holds a Masters of Education from The University of Western Australia and is an Adjunct Professor at Deakin University in Sports Management.
+He is an ambassador for Wombat's Wish, an organisation established to support bereaved children who lose a parent and Brian has completed the solo Rottnest Channel 20km swim from Cottesloe to Rottnest Island on 12 separate occasions.

 Brian believes the most challenging yet most rewarding part of his journey has been to initiate and then lead a value-based organisation.